 Flare: Flare is a lightweight plugin that adds the top social networks to each of your posts.
 This is by far the sexiest social share plugin I have found.
 Not only that, but I love the social proof in the combined shares or “flares.”

 Evergreen Post Tweeter: Evergreen is a simple plugin that allows you to tweet out old posts, putting them in front of a whole new audience.
 A new feature that I absolutely love is its Buffer-style scheduling.
-You can now choose the day and time your tweets will go out rather than just scheduling tweets to go out at a random time.

 W3 Total Cache: We all know how critical load time is when it comes to increasing page views and subscribers.
 This free plugin has a ton of capability, but the most important is the caching of your site to compress your files and speed up the time visitors have to wait to view your latest post.

 Listly: Create engagement on blog and helps me keep content evolving over time.
 Great for organic search.
 Totally white hat.